Mould remediation, abatement Vancouver, mould inspection, toxic mould clean up

 • Discard mouldy items that can't be cleaned or treated

-• Don't forget to address the source of the moisture problem, or the mould problem may simply reappear in as little as 24 to 48 hours
+• Don't forget to address the source of the moisture problem, or the mould problem may simply reappearing as little as 24 to 48 hours

 • If the water and/or mould damage was caused by sewage or other contaminated water, then call in a professional